id-studiolab/MLTK01/docs/about.md

 The MLTK Board has a socket to accomodate the Arduino Nano 33 BLE Sense and extends its functionality by providing an easy interface to interact with the Machine Learning library.
 The interface features:

-- **A train/play switch** to go from train mode to play mode and vice versa
+- A **train/play switch** to go from train mode to play mode and vice versa
-- **A rotary encoder** for selecting the class to train
+- A **rotary encoder** for selecting the class to train
-- **A push button** to record new data
+- A **push button** to record new data
-- **An RGB led ring** to provide feedbacks
+- An **RGB led ring** to provide feedbacks
-- **2 Grove connectors** to attach external sensors and actuators.
+- Two **Grove connectors** to attach external sensors and actuators.
 (Limited at the moment.
 You will need to modify the firmware and the library to interface this with external hardware.)

 ![Board schematics](https://raw.githubusercontent.com/id-studiolab/MLTK01/master/board/circuit.png 'MLTK01 Board Schematics')

-The MLTK01 board can be easily reproduced on a breadboard as shown in the picture below.
+The MLTK01 board can be reproduced on a breadboard as shown in the picture below.

 ![breadboard view]({{ site.baseurl }}/assets/breadboard.png 'MLTK01 Breadboard version')

 The board serves as a gateway to the physical world and does not do any processing of machine learning algorithms.
 Most of the processing is in fact done on a computer (or smartphone) in a browser running a webpage that uses the MLTK library to interface with the board.
 The board and the browser are connected through Bluetooth Low Energy (BLE).

-## Notes

-[^1]: "pre-flashed" means the board is @@.